OnitiFR/mulch/README.md

 # or, for Go 1.17+
 go install github.com/OnitiFR/mulch/cmd/mulch@latest
 ```
-Usual Go requirements : check you have go/golang installed and `~/go/bin/` is in your `PATH` (or copy/link binary in one of your `PATH` directories; use `sudo ln -s /home/$USER/go/bin/mulch /usr/local/bin` if you have no idea of how to do this).
+Usual Go requirements : check you have go/golang installed and `~/go/bin/` is in your `PATH` (or copy/link binary in one of your `PATH` directories; use `sudo ln -s /home/$USER/go/bin/mulch /usr/local/bin` if you have no idea about how to do this).

 That's it, you can now run `mulch` command.
 It will show you a sample configuration file (`~/.mulch.toml`):
 ```toml